Tobacco company settles with US over business in North Korea

 “This case and others like it do serve as a warning shot to companies, companies that support rogue regimes like North Korea through their activities — that they have to have compliance programs, compliance programs that prevent these kinds of activities from taking place,” he said.

-BAT admitted that it continued to do tobacco business in North Korea after stating publicly that it no longer had operations with the repressive regime and divesting its North Korea sales to a third-party company.
+BAT admitted as part of the settlement that it continued to do tobacco business in North Korea despite stating publicly in 2007 that it no longer had operations with the repressive regime.
+Prosecutors say a third-party company operating under the control of a BAT subsidiary sold more than $400 million in tobacco products between 2007 and 2017.

-He said the company had since transformed its ethics and compliance programs.
+He said the company, whose brands include Lucky Strike, Kent and Pall Mall, had since transformed its ethics and compliance programs.

 British American Tobacco produces Lucky Strike, Dunhill, and Pall Mall brands.
 It agreed in 2017 to take over Reynolds American Inc., which owned brands like Newport and Camel, creating the world's largest publicly traded tobacco company.